alberanid/chrome_eolo_extension/README.md

 NGI Eolo 10 quotas
 ==================

-This unofficial Chrome extension allow NGI Eolo 10 users to monitor their traffic and VoIP quotas.
+This unofficial Chrome extension allows NGI Eolo 10 users to monitor their traffic and VoIP quotas.

-It's available on the Chrome store: https://chrome.google.com/webstore/detail/ngi-eolo-10-quotas/bnanndnbkeednbkmmpceidkphbcmkomn
+It's available on the Chrome store at https://chrome.google.com/webstore/detail/ngi-eolo-10-quotas/bnanndnbkeednbkmmpceidkphbcmkomn

 TODO and Development